 Our radon testing services are designed for real estate transactions: we give a quick turnaround with 48-hour testing.
-We use continuous electronic monitors that give an hour-by-hour breakdown of the test results, and we have three licensed radon techs on staff.
+We use continuous electronic monitors that give an hour-by-hour breakdown of the test results and our radon technicians are licensed in compliance with the State of Minnesota.
 If you’re interested in having your own home tested, your best option is to purchase a Do-It-Yourself test kit.
 We recommend long-term test kits for the most accurate results.
 We don’t sell them, but we know where you can get them for a good price: http://www.radon.com/sub/mn/

 A FEW QUICK FACTS ABOUT RADON

 - Radon is a gas formed by the breakdown of uranium and radium, both of which are found in high levels in Minnesota.

 - Every home is susceptible to radon, even new construction.

 - There are a large number of homes in Minnesota with high radon levels.
 We’ve found that about one out of three houses has high levels of radon.

 - Radon is unpredictable.
 Two houses built right next to each other, at the same time, with the same construction methods, may have very different radon levels.

 There are two main reasons to test for radon: lung cancer and money.

 Radon gas is the number one cause of lung cancer among non-smokers, and the second leading cause of cancer in America.
 Radon testing is recommended by the EPA, the Surgeon General, the American Lung Association, and the Minnesota Department of Health.
 The area most at risk in a home is the lowest level that gets lived in.